Have You Been Sued Under Your Insurance Policy? Your Insurance Company Has A Duty To Defend You.

 Find Out How I Can Help You

 Call me at 512-518-4584 or use the convenient email contact form to explain your circumstances.
-I will return your call as quickly as possible to schedule a free consultation to review your case and explain how my services can help you get the legal counsel you need.
+I will return your call as quickly as possible to schedule a consultation to review your case and explain how my services can help you get the legal counsel you need.

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.